Free Career Coaching For Working Class People – applications open

 By Jonathan Dearth, Director

-The Right Ethos is 16 years old in 2023.
-And since the start, we have always had inexperienced or no experienced, but keen, individuals looking to break into the campaigns and external affairs sector.
+The Right Ethos is 17 years old in 2024.
+And since the start, we have always had keen inexperienced, or no experienced individuals, looking to break into the campaigns and external affairs sector.

 It was clear that these people didn’t know where to start their careers, but with a little bit of guidance could focus their efforts and get themselves on the first rung of the career ladder.
 So, we started offering Career Coaching.
 We have done this not as a money-making exercise, it’s less than 1% of our income, but as a service – we basically break even on it.

-But I remember back to 1994 when I started volunteered in Shelter’s public affairs team – we didn’t call it anything as glamorous as an “internship” back then.
+And I recall back in 1993 when I started volunteering in Shelter’s public affairs team – we didn’t call it anything as glamorous as an “internship” back then.
 The first intern I remember was Monica Lewinsky and she didn’t become known until the end of the nineties.
 I was understandably naive and just didn’t understand how to do interviews and failed badly.
-No-one I knew when I was growing up had been involved in this sector.
+No-one I knew when I was growing up had worked in office jobs, let alone the charity and campaigning sector.
 I had kind support of experienced Shelter colleagues with my CV and applications.
 The late Iain Pigg, who managed me and also Ben Summerskill, who went on to be the Chief Executive of Stonewall.

 It is this kind support that Iain and Ben offered me that I now wish to replicate for working class individuals looking to break into the campaigns and communications sector.